wetheredge/expresslrs-uid-lookup/README.md

-# ExpressLRS Rainbow Table Generator
+# ExpressLRS UID Lookup

 This is a Rust port of https://github.com/MUSTARDTIGERFPV/ELRS-Rainbow-Tables focused on optimizing lookup speed.
 It attempts to find an ExpressLRS binding phrase that matches the given uid.

-This implementation uses a binary format for the rainbow table rather than CSV to save on disk space and improve loading time.
+This implementation uses a binary format for the lookup table rather than CSV to save on disk space and improve loading time.
 The lookup code also loads the table into a preallocated byte array and swaps the hash map lookup for a binary search.
 With these changes, data loading takes ~300 milliseconds on an i7 laptop